dgoppenheimer/md-sims/docs/course/notes-on-course-title.md

 ## draft titles

+- Practical Molecular Dynamics
-- AI in Drug Discovery
+- **AI in Drug Discovery**
 - Using AI in Drug Discovery
 - Leveraging AI in Drug Discovery
 - Application of AI in Drug Discovery
 - **An AI Approach to Drug Discovery**
 - Drug Discovery Using AI
+- **Practical Molecular Dynamics -- an AI Approach**
+- Molecular Dynamics in Drug Discovery

+### Subtitles

+- a hands-on approach
+- a hands-on approach using AI

 The *An AI Approach to Drug Discovery* title is the best so far.
+It is not perfect in that it implies more AI than the course will deliver.
+However, the course summary will very explicitly list what the course is and is not.

+The *Practical Molecular Dynamics* title is not perfect.
+The course will only use GROMACS and relatively small, soluble proteins.
+A course focusing on using molecular dynamics simulations would ideally need to at least touch on NAMD, OpenMM, CHARMM, and AMBER, and explain force fields.